CSGAMERSServices/ltng-support-demo-refresh/README.md

 ![Update from Edit Screen](docs/images/updateFromEditScreen.gif)

 Within the `LDS` tab on the `Tenant Child` record
-- simply click the button with the name of the Tenent to open the `Edit Form`.
+- simply click the button with the name of the Tenant to open the `Edit Form`.

 Saving the change on the Edit Form will automatically update on the child (within the Lightning Record Form) and on the Parent tab.